Shopify/cli/packages/cli/README.md

     <value>] [--redirect-urls <value>]

 FLAGS
   -c, --config=<value>         The name of the app configuration.
       --app-url=<value>        URL through which merchants will access your app.
       --client-id=<value>      The Client ID of your app.
       --no-color               Disable color output.
-  --path=<value>           [default: .]
-The path to your app directory.
+      --path=<value>           The path to your app directory.
-  --redirect-urls=<value>  Comma separated list of allowed URLs where merchants are redirected after the app is
+      --redirect-urls=<value>  Comma separated list of allowed URLs where merchants are redirected after the app is installed
-                           installed
       --verbose                Increase the verbosity of the logs.

 DESCRIPTION
   Update your app and redirect URLs in the Partners Dashboard.